Civil Aviation Authority flight code: NZTO

 The Tokoroa Airfield is owned by the South Waikato District Council (SWDC).
 It is located at Amisfield, just south of Tokoroa.
 It comprises a grass runway 1,120m long by 60m wide including a sealed landing strip 850m long by 18m wide.
 Aircraft up to 5,700kg are permitted to use the runway.
 The civil aviation status is 'non-certified' and 'unattended'.
 There is a single public toilet on site.

-The airport is available for daily rental for community events and commercial activities subject to prior bookings.
+The airfield is available for daily rental for community events and commercial activities subject to prior bookings.
 Pilot training schools in the central North Island area use the airport for landing practice and 'touch and goes' on a regular basis.
 Several private hangar sites are leased on-site.

 South Waikato Supercross/Motocross arena is to the north of the runway.
 This is currently accessed through an easement over private farmland.
 West of the runway are the Tokoroa and Districts Aero Club clubhouse, Tokoroa Street Rodders clubhouse, existing private hangars, and Tokoroa Kart Club clubhouse and track.
 The grass strip along the east side of the runway is leased to the South Waikato Racing Club.

-Holiday purchases can see an increase in the use of Remotely Piloted Aircraft (RPA) or what are more commonly known as drones.
 Regardless of shape or size, Civil Aviation Authority (CAA) rules apply to them all.

 At all times CAA rules apply.